rohit1kumar/slack-bot/README.md

 - Can be installed in any workspace using the [OAuth flow](https://api.slack.com/authentication/oauth-v2).
 - Uses [OpenAI's](https://platform.openai.com/examples/default-sql-translate) API to translate natural language to SQL query.

+### Try asking question in this manner:

+    how many users from Lucknow use Samsung phones?

+    How many users joined yesterday?
 ---
 ## Installation for local development
 1. Clone the repository